matloff/R-Style-Guide/README.md

 ```

 And as noted earlier, comments with scope spanning the entire file or
-significant chunks of it can be quite helpful, something that mere chice
+significant chunks of it can be quite helpful, something that mere choice
 of object names can't achieve.

 ## Use of the roxygen Package

 Use of this technique can save you time in writing the online help pages
 for your package.
-By writing some comments in roxygen format, you
+By writing some comments in **roxygen** format, you
 simultaneously are writing the help pages.

 But in my view, program comments need to be much more detailed that what
 goes into help pages.
-I recommend not using roxygen.
+I recommend not using **roxygen**.

 # Use of External Packages in General